-Some students are great at drawing to share their ideas, but still others who are uninterested or unable to draw their thoughts.
+Some students are great at drawing to share their ideas.
+Others are uninterested or unable to draw their thoughts.
 I was successful when we used the Draw and Tell app for our subtraction stories at using student voice in their work, but I was still struggling to come up with a way to share their thinking in their art and other areas of play.

 For our next art project, I had students create communities using different pieces of colored paper.
-There was so much rich thinking behind this simple art project, so I recorded their voices on explaining why they had created their community the way they had.
+There was so much rich thinking behind this simple art project.
+So I recorded their voices explaining why they had created their community the way they had.

 I have set myself a goal for next year- find a way for all students to record their own voices to explain their thinking when they want to.
 I want them to feel empowered to share their reasoning on their own.

 Have you found any other ways to incorporate student voice into your classroom?
 Let me know in the comments!